Majority Vote for Distributed Differentially Private Sign Selection: Abstract

 \section{Abstract}

-Privacy-preserving data analysis has become prevailing in recent years.
-In this paper, we propose a distributed group differentially private majority vote mechanism for the sign selection problem in a distributed setup.
+Privacy-preserving data analysis has become more prevalent in recent years.
+In this study, we propose a distributed group differentially private Majority Vote mechanism, for the sign selection problem in a distributed setup.
 To achieve this, we apply the iterative peeling to the stability function and use the exponential mechanism to recover the signs.
-As applications, we study the private sign selection for mean estimation and linear regression problems in distributed systems.
+For enhanced applicability, we study the private sign selection for mean estimation and linear regression problems, in distributed systems.
 Our method recovers the support and signs with the optimal signal-to-noise ratio as in the non-private scenario, which is better than contemporary works of private variable selections.
-Moreover, the sign selection consistency is justified with theoretical guarantees.
-Simulation studies are conducted to demonstrate the effectiveness of our proposed method.
+Moreover, the sign selection consistency is justified by theoretical guarantees.
+Simulation studies are conducted to demonstrate the effectiveness of the proposed method.

 {\it Keywords}: Majority voting; divide-and-conquer; privacy; sign selection

 \linsp